ElenaMikhaleva/QA_Phonebook/docs/STD.md

   "password": "`Pass/"",.:;<>8"
 }``<br>
 **Expected Result:**
 Behavior is undefined in requirements.
-These special characters are not listed as allowed, but could be used if handled safely.
+These special characters are not listed as allowed, so must response 400, or handle them safely.

 ### API-REG-PWD-N-009	Register with Password that has whitespace